 Every Middle School Should Be This Good

 The transition from childhood to adolescence presents well-known changes and challenges for young people.
 Fortunately, CFA teachers are experts at helping students understand and navigate this unique time in their lives.
-A comprehensive Middle School Advisory Program is the cornerstone of a curriculum that fosters healthy physical, social, emotional, and academic development.
-This is when students learn to truly embrace the rigor of a college-preparatory curriculum that includes English and literature, social studies, math, science, world languages, fine arts, and character education.
-Performing arts, athletic, and extracurricular programs keep students active and engaged while providing boundless opportunities to discover their passions in North Carolina’s premier Middle School Program.
+Our curriculum fosters healthy physical, social, emotional, and academic development.
+This is when students learn to truly embrace the rigor of a college-preparatory curriculum that includes English and literature, social studies, math, science, world languages, fine arts, STEM, and character education.
+Arts, athletic, and extracurricular programs keep students active and engaged while providing boundless opportunities to discover their passions.

 CFA Middle School Mission